sems-server/sems/doc/dsm/examples/dsm_di_monit/Readme_ddm.txt

 So, lets try this out.
-First we load the necessary modules and set as application to execute when a call comse in the DSM script: sems.conf: load_plugins=wav;l16;ilbc;sipctrl;dsm;xmlrpc2di;monitoring application=dsm_di_monitoring
+First we load the necessary modules and set as application to execute when a call comes in the DSM script: sems.conf: load_plugins=wav;l16;ilbc;sipctrl;dsm;xmlrpc2di;monitoring application=dsm_di_monitoring